Wednesday, May 28, 2025

 Chicago Med "...
 Don't You Cry"

-Following the events of the last episode, the billionaire might not be the most popular figure.
-He made a tough choice, believing it was the best way to protect his daughter, even if it involved pushing away the kid who desperately needed a lung transplant.
-With Maggie bonding with the billionaire's child, she gently reminds her dad that the most compassionate path is to reach out and help save the other child, which he did.
+The billionaire faced a difficult choice, believing it was the best way to protect his daughter, even if it meant pushing away the child who desperately needed a lung transplant.
+But after Maggie bonds with the billionaire's child, she gently reminds her that compassion is the better path.
+The billionaire listens and decides to reach out to save the other child.

 Archer assists Lenox and her brother in understanding their test results, which indicate that they are not carriers of the genetic disease that claimed their mother's life.
-However, later, Lenox is depicted at her residence with test results revealing a positive indication for the genetic disease.
-We can anticipate developments in the upcoming season.
+However, later, Lenox is shown at her residence with test results revealing a positive indication for the genetic disease.
+This new storyline will be a dramatic development in the upcoming season.

-"Don't You Cry" was a fantastic season-ending episode that beautifully tied together the season's storylines, including Lenox's family journey and the revelation of her genetic disease.
-It's exciting to think about how this will evolve in the new season, which I can't wait to see!
-Plus, some remarkable developments finally shed light on Dr. Charles's history, explaining why he sometimes struggles to switch off being Dr. Charles, even around his family.
-This aspect was the episode's highlight, especially when he opened up to Anna about his father's death and had those memorable conversations with Reese.
+"Don't You Cry" had some remarkable developments that finally shed light on Dr. Charles's history, explaining why he sometimes struggles to switch off being a doctor, even around his family.
+This aspect was the episode's highlight, especially when he opened up to Anna about his father's death and had those memorable conversations with Dr. Reese.

 Overall, I give this episode a 9/10.